 Vermont is a great place to start and grow a business in part because we have so many innovative and entreprenuerial folks living here or who want to live here.

 If you are even thinking of starting a small business in Vermont, make your first call the Vermont Small Business Development Center.
 They offer comprehensive counseling and trainings to help you get your business off on the right foot with regional business advisors located at Regional Development Corporations throughout the state.

-Assuring you have the correct business registrations is easily done through the Vermont Secretary of State's Office.
+Trade name and business registrations is easily done through the Vermont Secretary of State's Office.

 When you need to hire employees, the Vermont Department of Labor can help you set up necessary employer accounts and help you find the right people to help grow your business.
 Vermont JobLink and Great Jobs in VT are online tools to help recruit your workforce.

 Permits and Regulations